miracleray/eco-rodents/README.md

 To cite the paper, data, and/or code:
 > Coming soonish

-As of September 2019, this is still a work in progress.
+As of October 2019, this is still a work in progress.

 After cloning this repo, remember to either set your working directory to the aus-rodent-skulls folder on your computer, or open an RStudio project from that folder.